 Project Title:

-THESIS: INDEPENDENT STUDY Student Name:
+THESIS: INDEPENDENT STUDY

+Student Name:
-The above named Project has been reviewed by the Supervisory Committee and a representative of the

-Department of Physical Therapy and Human Perfor Project acceptable based on the oral defense and the •
+The above named Project has been reviewed by the Department of Physical Therapy and Human Perfor Project acceptable based on the oral defense and the mance Faculty Council.
+The reviewers find the e final scholarly paper.

 Scholarly Paper/Thesis: Oral Defense:

 Approved Approved

 Approved with revisions

 Supervisory Committee

-Chair: -
+Chair:

 Member:

 Member:

 Faculty Council Representative:

-Approval Date:

-\\\A final grade of "S" is not submitted for Independent Study III/Thesis III until all remaining course responsibilities are completed.
+A final grade of "S" is not submitted for Independent Study III/Thesis III until all remaining course responsibilities are completed.
 Completion of all course requirements is confirmed by the chair of the supervisory committee.